 - Share this article on Pinit

 - Share this article on Tumblr

 With the broadcast upfront presentations right around the corner, CBS is preparing to launch a business-based branding campaign that emphasizes the network’s strongest selling point.

 The network is rolling out an extensive marketing effort highlighted by the tagline “Only CBS.”
 Ads will note that CBS is the sole broadcast network to grow its audience in the top ratings categories this season.

-"We're going on offense and separating CBS from everybody else," said George Schweitzer, president of CBS marketing.
-"We've had a great year, we're the only network up and we have the No. 1 new show.
-We thought we'd get the megaphone out."
+“We’re going on offense and separating CBS from everybody else,” CBS marketing president George Schweitzer said.
+“We’ve had a great year, we’re the only network up, and we have the No. 1 new show.
+We thought we’d get the megaphone out.”

 With NBC having its “infront” presentation today, the timing of the CBS campaign could be considered particularly aggressive.
 But Schweitzer said the plan was always to launch “Only CBS” two weeks before its upfront.

 “This has nothing to do with any other network,” he said.

 CBS is not the only network with a positive story this season: Fox also will have plenty of positive bullet points for its upfront presentation.
 But demonstrating growth in a year marked by decline for media companies should put CBS in a strong position.